 “Oh, they liked me fine,” Richard said.
 “They liked me more than I liked myself.
 That was the problem.
 Because they liked me despite who I was, not because of it.
 They liked me because they liked everyone.
 Because everyone likes everyone, no matter what.
 A world without crime, without war, without hate of any sort.
 It’s a paradise, a utopia, thanks to the laws and the machines.
 Did you know that I have the distinction of being the only man in a thousand kilometres with an assault charge?
 I’m almost famous.
 Your mother had to jump through a lot of hoops to get me that last job.
 I don’t blame her for being so pissed about that.”

 “You could have asked for help,” said Holly.
 “There are doctors, there are treatments.”

 “It’s not as simple as all that,” he said, and stopped, putting a hand up, signalling for her to be still.

 “What is it?” she whispered, sensing his unease.

 Richard had his shotgun shouldered, had the barrel moving in a slow arc from right to left.
 Holly squinted past him, and thought she could see something, a ripple running through the bushes at the side of the path, faint, like the shimmering of a shadow on water.
 Then, without a sound, a huge yellow cat–as long as Richard was tall–stepped onto the path directly ahead.
-She took a half-step back, heart pounding, feeling a primal fear of the lean bundle of teeth and claws and hard, fast-twitching muscle.
+She took a half-step back, breath caught in her throat, feeling a primal fear of the lean bundle of teeth and claws and hard, fast-twitching muscle.
 She heard the low rumble of a growl, saw the hard gleam in its sharp, marble-grey eyes.